 |jars||Additional JARs to be loaded in the classpath of drivers and executors in cluster mode or in the executor classpath in client mode.
 The path must be globally visible inside your cluster; see Advanced Dependency Management.|

 |packages||Comma-separated list of Maven coordinates of JARs to include on the driver and executor classpaths.
 The local Maven, Maven central, and remote repositories specified in repositories are searched in that order.
 The format for the coordinates is groupId:artifactId:version.|

 |py-files||Comma-separated list of .zip, .egg, or .py files to place on PYTHONPATH.
 The path must be globally visible inside your cluster; see Advanced Dependency Management.|

 |repositories||Comma-separated list of remote repositories to search for the Maven coordinates specified in packages.|

 |local||Run Spark locally with one worker thread (that is, no parallelism).|

 |local[K]||Run Spark locally with K worker threads.
 (Ideally, set this to the number of cores on your host.)|

 |local[*]||Run Spark locally with as many worker threads as logical cores on your host.|

-- spark-submit launches the driver program and invokes the main method in the Spark application.
+- The driver is launched and invokes the main method in the Spark application.

-- The driver program requests resources from the cluster manager to launch executors.
+- The driver requests resources from the cluster manager to launch executors.

 - The cluster manager launches executors on behalf of the driver program.

-- The driver process runs the user application.
-Based on the resilient distributed dataset (RDD) actions and transformations in the program, the driver sends tasks to executors.
+- The driver runs the application.
+Based on the transformations and actions in the application, the driver sends tasks to executors.

-- Tasks are run on executor processes to compute and save results.
+- Tasks are run on executors to compute and save results.

-- If the driver's main method exits or calls SparkContext.stop, it terminates the executors and releases resources from the cluster manager.
+- When driver's main method exits or calls SparkContext.stop, it terminates any outstanding executors and releases resources from the cluster manager.